MA in Crisis and Historical Change

 The Program provides a comprehensive review of the question of historical change in the major fields of human action, through concrete historical examples.
 At the same time, it trains students in the methodological tools and analytical approaches of contemporary historical research.

-Students are required to attend five compulsory courses (three in the winter and two in the spring semester), each of which is awarded 10 ECTS credits:
+Courses start in the first week of the winter semester of each academic year.
+There are three compulsory courses in the winter and two in the spring semester, each of which is awarded 10 ECTS credits.

 DIRECTOR